 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 A new perfume by Marc-Antoine Barrois for women and men, released in 2025.
-The scent is floral-creamy.
+The scent is floral-green.
 Projection and longevity are above-average.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.